 Now, let's move on to the tough ones.

-If your pursuit is to leave the urban sprawl to experience the thrill that Mother Nature can give, these backpacking tents are the right choice.
+If your pursuit is to leave the urban sprawl to experience the thrill that Mother Nature can give, these backpacking tents are the right choice for you.

-But over the years, a lot of people asked me how I can identify a backpacking tent.
+But over the years, a lot of people asked me as to how I can identify a backpacking tent.
 Do the tents that we see in an outdoor shop can be used in backpacking?

-The answer to that is a big NO. For me, there are minimal but essential qualifications that separate backpacking tents from other tents.
+Evidently, the answer to that is a big NO. For me, there are minimal but important qualifications that separate backpacking tents from other tents.

 First, they have to be lightweight and low-profile.
 Whenever you are in this particular pursuit, you need to learn how to minimize your weight.

-A large and heavy tent is cumbersome to carry.
+A bulky and heavy tent is cumbersome to carry.
 Keep that in mind.